kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/volumes.md

 page_title: "kakaocloud_volumes Data Source - kakaocloud"
 subcategory: ""
 description: |-
-  The kakaocloud_volumes data source retrieves a list of Volumes in KakaoCloud.
-  You can optionally filter the results by attributes such as name, project, or status.
+  The kakaocloud_volumes data source retrieves a list of Volumes in KakaoCloud.You can optionally filter the results by attributes such as name, project, or status.
   Available filters
   | Filter          | Type             | Description |
   |--------------------|------------------|-------------|